"I want to feel better and stop feeling like this"

 - Recurrent thoughts of death or suicidal thoughts

-Depression is experienced in many different ways, with wide ranging symptoms caused by a number of different, but often overlapping causes.
+There are wide ranging symptoms caused by a number of different, but often overlapping causes.
 These states can leave you feeling depleted and exhausted.

 - Event Driven, where your mood is adversely affected following a negative, or series of negative events.